DavidASmart/ENPM-808F-Robot-Learning-Fall-2017-Term-Project/README.md

 Learning Parameters: The learning rate α = inverse to the number of times the state-action pair had been seen during training, The discounting factor 𝛾 = 0.9, ε-greedy action selection was used; ε was linearly interpolated between 0.75 and 0.01 based on the episode count.

-Results: Trainging attempt failed ... this is a work in progress
+Results: Trainging attempts failed ... this is a work in progress

 Analysis:

+1st attempt had issues with the order of operations and the state was lacking needed information.
-The second training attempt had numerous crash evaluation errors.
-This has been fixed, but a complete retraining is needed.
+2nd attempt had crash evaluation errors.
+3rd attempt ...

 It appears that more information about the layout of the world is needed to navigate to the goal.

 It may be better to have a Q-matrix dedicated to collision avoidance based on the binary vector for imminent crashes and another separate Q-matrix dedicated to navigation based on the positions of the buildings.

 Future Work:

-Fix errors specified in analysis section.
+Try expanding the state-information.
+Try two Q-learners.

 Complexity ramped back up to the original problem incorporation of diagonal moves
 	stop signs and traffic lights
 	car movements asynchronous and more random
-	space continuous and giving the agent differential drive one-way and two-way streets
+	make space continuous and giving the agent differential drive one-way and two-way streets
 	Q-matrix changed to Deep-Q Network

 Short Description of scripts/functions: